Call now for your

 Workers’ compensation laws are also designed to provide fixed monetary awards to employees who are permanently disabled or killed on the job.

-If you are injured on the job or suffer an illness that is a direct result of your work-related duties, you may qualify to file a workers’ comp claim.
+If you get hurt on the job or suffer an illness that is a direct result of your work-related duties, you may qualify to file a workers’ comp claim.
 Our law firm can guide you through this process from start to finish.

 You are first required to report the matter to your employer who will then provide you with information on their insurer.
-You will be required to provide a number of documents for review by the workers’ compensation claims division.
+You will be required to provide a number of documents for review by the workplace injury claims division.

 An injured worker can receive a number of benefits from workers’ comp, including the cost of medical bills and rehabilitation, along with a portion of lost wages.
 In some cases, the worker may be provided with additional vocational training if they are unable to return to the exact same position as a result of a disability.

-Workers’ comp also provides monetary benefits to the surviving family members of an individual who dies as a result of workplace injuries.
+Workers’ comp also provides monetary benefits to the surviving family members of an individual who dies as a result of on the job injury.

 The laws that require companies to maintain workers’ compensation insurance coverage are designed to: